aerogear-attic/aerogear-js-cookbook/auth_endpoints/README.md

 Secure Endpoints
 ===============================

+##NOTICE - THE AUTHENTICATION API HAS BEEN DEPRECATED AND REMOVED IN 2.0

 **Problem**

 We want to interact with REST endpoints on our server that are secured behind a Login Form